 *For comic effect, Hildegard may also be played by a male in drag.

 Setting: In the palace and on the street within the Emperor’s fantastical realm.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Emperor’s New Clothes, click here.

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The production materials for The Emperor’s New Clothes include:
+The Authorized Materials/Rehearsal Package for The Emperor’s New Clothes includes: